Wraith (Zak-Del): Powers and abilities

-Wraith is an experienced fighter and possesses a polymorphic weapon which can take on a variety of forms, including a gun, a whip, a blade, and binoculars.
-As a Kree, Wraith possesses greater natural attributes than a human and resistance to disease, with the former being further enhanced by Exolon.
-By summoning swarms of Exolon, he can strike fear into his opponents and absorb souls.
+Wraith is an experienced fighter and wields a polymorphic weapon which can take on a variety of forms, including a gun, a whip, a blade, and binoculars.
+As a Kree, Wraith possesses greater natural attributes than a human and is resistant to poisons, toxins, and disease.
+Due to the Exolon parasites that infect and maintain his body, he possesses enhanced speed, strength and agility greater than a normal Kree, as well as a healing factor and increased tolerance to pain.
+By summoning swarms of Exolon, he can strike fear into his opponents and absorb their souls.